dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.3.0 =
+* Finnish language file added.
+Thanks to Mr. Ulla Konkarikoski for providing the language files.
+* Function is used to call Entry Meta for code minification.

 = Version 1.2.9 =
 * Added the 'updated' class for Google Structured Data.
 * Added HTML5 Markup theme support.